430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 # video test
 To test that each of my videos work all I had to do was press play.
 ![image](../design/Video.test.JPG)
 All videos worked as predicted and played correctly.
-I tested the video to make sure that it not only works properly but also that is an appropriate size and video length so that is accessable to a large veriety of users because i am aware that certain users may have difficulties in veiwing certain content at overwhelmingly small sizes.
+I tested the video to make sure that it not only works properly but also that is an appropriate size and video length so that is accessible to a large variety of users because I am aware that certain users may have difficulties in viewing certain content at overwhelmingly small sizes.

 # search bar test
-Whilst testing my website i did pick up the fact that my search bar doesn't function yet however to make sure users are aware it doesnt work I made it so that when clicked on it will take the user to anoter webpage with a notification that will make them aware that the search bar hasnt been implemented yet.
+Whilst testing my website i did pick up the fact that my search bar doesn't function yet however to make sure users are aware it doesn't work I made it so that when clicked on it will take the user to another webpage with a notification that will make them aware that the search bar hasn't been implemented yet.
 ![image](../design/search%20fail..PNG)

 you can however write inside the search bar.
 ![image](./Search.test.JPG)
 ## colour contrast test
 ![image](../design/%23000b3a.test.JPG)
-I tested this so that my website is accessable to people with sensative eyesight and sot that they can navigate around my page. my colour scheme passes with a contrast ratio of 18.93:1.
+I tested this so that my website is accessible to people with sensitive eyesight and so that they can navigate around my page. my colour scheme passes with a contrast ratio of 18.93:1.
 # speed test
 When testing my website using a stopwatch on my phone all pages loaded within one second which is faster than predicted.